akshayb03/Custom_Video_Player/README.md

 ## Overview
 The Custom Video Player React app is designed to make managing and watching your favorite videos a breeze.
 It features an easy-to-use playlist interface, intuitive controls, and seamless playback customization options.

+The website is hosted on render.
+You can check [here](https://my-video-player.onrender.com)

 ## Features: